, , , ,

 Panel #2 – Reparatory Justice and Cultural Heritage: Museums and Restitution

-Given my research interests in museology, museum geographies and anti-racist exhibiting practices, it was a privilege to contribute to the thematic discussion on “Reparatory Justice and Cultural Heritage: Museums and Restitution,” moderated by St Lucian historian Dr June Soomer (15 April 2026).
+Given my long-standing research interests in museology, museum geographies and anti-racist exhibiting practices, it was a privilege to contribute to the thematic discussion on “Reparatory Justice and Cultural Heritage: Museums and Restitution,” moderated by St Lucian historian Dr June Soomer (15 April 2026).

 The following four esteemed panelists shared opening remarks to frame and catalyse the discussion:

-• Professor Verene Shepherd (CARICOM Reparations Commission) focused on the need for respectful and dignified restitution of illegally held cultural treasures, sacred relics and human remains – reminding us of their solemn connections to the trans-oceanic trafficking of Africans and the loss of cultural knowledge that accompanied this heinous crime against humanity.
-Citing CARICOM’s 10-point Plan for Reparatory Justice, she stated that all the processes associated with restitution must be seen as “moral and ethical acts that seek redress and reparatory justice for historical wrongdoing.”
+• Professor Verene Shepherd (CARICOM Reparations Commission) focused on the need for respectful and dignified restitution of illegally held cultural treasures, sacred relics and human remains – reminding us of their solemn connections to the trans-oceanic trafficking of Africans and the loss of cultural knowledge that accompanied that heinous crime against humanity.
+Citing CARICOM’s 10-point Plan for Reparatory Justice, she stated that all processes associated with restitution must be seen as “moral and ethical acts that seek redress and reparatory justice for historical wrongdoing.”

-• Olugbile Holloway (Director General of Nigeria’s National Commission for Museums and Monuments) spoke with immense heart about our cultural treasures and sacred relics being seen as “living symbols” and “metaphors” – signifying vital connections to ancestry and heritage.
+• Olugbile Holloway (Director General of Nigeria’s National Commission for Museums and Monuments) spoke with immense heart about African cultural treasures and sacred relics being seen as “living symbols” and “metaphors” – signifying vital connections to ancestry and heritage.
 Funding to make the physical conditions for the conservation of antiquities more conducive to settings in the global south – especially to prevent environmental parameters being used to deny or delay restitution claims – was also raised as an important consideration.

 • Ereshnee Naidu Silverman (Executive Director, International Coalition of Sites of Conscience) encouraged us not to view restitution solely in transactional terms, but to focus on how returns are emblematic of the restoration of dignity to the lives of those who were brutalised in the past, as well as more recent victims and survivors of crimes against humanity.
 Moreover, she added that restitution must always be seen as an holistic process aligned with the present-day fight for rights and justice.
-Gambia’s “Duty to Remember” memorial project, launched by ANEKED (African Network Against Extrajudicial Killings and Enforced Disappearances), and also the International Slavery Museum in Liverpool, UK, were both championed for their best practice memory work.
+Gambia’s “Duty to Remember” memorial project, launched by ANEKED (African Network Against Extrajudicial Killings and Enforced Disappearances), and the International Slavery Museum in Liverpool, UK, were both championed for their best practice approaches to memory work.

 • Professor Marc-André Renold (Founder and former Director of the Art-Law Centre, University of Geneva) concluded the panels’ speeches by imploring cultural institutions to avoid restitution becoming a “form of neo-colonialism.”
-He also recommended more widespread use of the term “shared heritage” as a phrase to encourage all parties involved in transnational returns to approach these liberatory actions with much deeper levels of respect, relationality and co-operation working with communities of origin receiving home their cultural treasures.
+He also recommended more widespread use of the term “shared heritage” as a phrase to encourage all parties involved in transnational returns to approach these liberatory actions with much deeper levels of respect, relationality and co-operation when working with representatives of communities of origin receiving home their cultural treasures.

-A pre-recorded address by Krista Pikkat (UNESCO Director of Culture and Emergencies) was also shared on screen to convey a timeline of key legislative and programme developments undertaken via UNESCO over the past 50 years – from the 1970 UNESCO Convention on cultural property ownership and protection; through to the 2025 launch of the Virtual Museum of Stolen Cultural Objects as a global digital education tool.
+A pre-recorded address by Krista Pikkat (UNESCO Director of Culture and Emergencies) was also shared on screen to convey a timeline of key legislative and programme developments undertaken via the United Nations over the past 50 years – from the 1970 UNESCO Convention on cultural property ownership and protection; through to the 2025 launch of the Virtual Museum of Stolen Cultural Objects as a global digital education tool.

-For my intervention, I chose to frame and contextualise a set of three recommendations by citing key research on decolonial and liberatory museal practices – most notably Senegalese economist Felwine Sarr and French art historian Bénédicte Savoy’s seminal 2018 report on “The Restitution of African Cultural Heritage” from French museums.
+For my intervention, I chose to frame and contextualise a set of three recommendations by citing key research on decolonial and liberatory museal practices – most notably Senegalese economist Felwine Sarr and French art historian Bénédicte Savoy’s seminal 2018 report on The Restitution of African Cultural Heritage from museums in France.
 The recorded film clip and full text of my statement are viewable below.

 Dr Carol Ann Dixon’s statement on decolonial and liberatory museum practices, presented in Geneva during Panel #2 of the United Nations Permanent Forum on People of African Descent (PFPAD5).
 Duration: 2 minutes.
 Source: UN Web TV, 15 April 2026.